paveloom-university/Computational-Gas-Dynamics-S11-2022/README.md

 zig build test-run
 ```

-See `zig build --help` for more options.
+See `zig build --help` for more build options.

+See `zig build run -- --help` for CLI arguments.